gwmock¶

 Configuration¶

 gwmock uses YAML configuration files for reproducible simulations.
-The primary
+New runs use

-CLI path is now the adapter-backed orchestration surface, which keeps backend
+the adapter-backed orchestration surface, which keeps backend selection

 Key configuration sections: